JonasHellgren/MachineLearning/src/main/java/multi_agent_rl/documentation/cannon.md

 # Cannon
 A cannon has the objective to shoot a projectile to hit a target at position (x,y).
 The projectile hit position is determined from two angles, aYaw and aPitch.
 The angles are defined in the figures below.
 Two agents controls the angles.
 Agent Y controls the yaw angle of the projectile.
 Agent P controls the pitch angle of the projectile.
+Pitch angle can been seen as controlling the shooting length.

 Both agents should learn to coordinate their angle adjustments to successfully hit the target.